-Digestion tends to work over a 24-hour process after eating food.
-It’s a six-step process that involves your saliva helping to break down the food in your mouth, the esophagus relaxing to let the food enter your stomach.
-Then, the digestive enzymes in your stomach get to work breaking food down even further, your small intestine gets involved with enzymes from your liver, gallbladder, and pancreas.
-Then what’s left after all the good stuff has been taken moves to your large intestine where the waste and water is separated and the waste is pushed towards your lower colon.
+Digestion tends to be a 24-hour process after eating food.
+It’s a six-step process that involves your saliva breaking down the food in your mouth, and the esophagus relaxing to let the food enter your stomach.
+Then, the digestive enzymes in your stomach get to work breaking food down even further.
+Your small intestine gets involved with enzymes from your liver, gallbladder, and pancreas.
+What’s left after all the good stuff has been taken then moves to your large intestine where the waste and water are separated.
+The waste is then pushed toward your lower colon.

 As you can see it’s a well-oiled clever machine but like all machines, gears can go wrong if we don’t help keep the system in good working order.

 Tea can help in a number of ways.
 First, it keeps your body hydrated which is essential for keeping you regular.
 Second, tea is brimming with antioxidants, polyphenols, and certain compounds which can soothe, heal, and help your digestive enzymes to get into the swing of things.
 Certain kinds of herbal tea is often considered to be a brilliant booster when it comes to digestive health.

 Herbal teas are sometimes called tisanes and refer to a drink made from herbs, spices, or plant matter steeped in hot water.
 These kinds of tea differ from the tea that comes from the camellia sinensis plant such as black tea.
 Herbal teas are often caffeine-free and are believed to have numerous health benefits unique to the herb or plant that the tisane is blended from.